evolJoaoBento/evolUX_PROTOTYPE/evolUX.API/Wiki/DocCodeAPI.md

 # **Introduction**
 This Code is relevant to any function necessary for the DocCode User Interface.
 Returning the necessary information according to the information provided.
+This API is called by HTTP request methods and their corresponding action names, some requesting additional information using the standard parameters fields.
+It also uses the standard MVC framework for APIs.

+# **Functions**
+GET